npillmayer/opentype/ot/ReadMe.md

 bytes (without any sign posts), which is what font data files are at their core.
 Breaks, where I talk to myself and ask, this is what you do in your spare time?
 Really?

 No font collections nor variable fonts are supported yet.

+We borrow the contract expressed by Rust's `ttf-parser`. ttf-parser does not try to prove that a font is correct, but enforces a narrower, more useful contract:

+   If this parser accepts the font, then any further reads will be memory-safe, bounded, and internally consistent.

 ### Other Solutions to Font Parsing